Rivière à l'Ours Ouest

 Except for the route 138 serving the lower part of the Bear River, this valley is served by winter snowmobile routes.

 The surface of the West Bear River is usually frozen from the beginning of November to the end of April, except the rapids areas; however, traffic on the ice is generally safe from late November to early April.

 Geography

 The West Bear River takes its source from an unidentified lake (length: 2.5 km; altitude: 119 m) located in Havre-Saint-Pierre.
-This head lake surrounded by a set of small lakes.
+This head lake is surrounded by a set of small lakes.
 The mouth of this head lake is located on the northeast shore.
 This mouth is located at: